 Automating the entire value chain across the process has helped in significantly bringing down the time taken to fetch the required information and its conversion into internal formats.
 It has also helped scheduling of people and their time in the most optimized and productive manner.

-Since we started our RPA journey, UiPath has been saving us around 1000 man-days per month across the business apart from the pinpoint accuracy and on-time deliveries that resulted following its implementation.
+Since we started our RPA journey, UiPath has been saving us around 1000 labor-days per month across the business apart from the pinpoint accuracy and on-time deliveries that resulted following its implementation.
 This has helped us save costs as well as utilize our manpower productively by re-allocating team members to more value adding processes.

 While the impactful results across different processes have attracted traction among the business users, the journey didn’t reach this point without its share of challenges.

 “There was the challenge of change management which is part of any transformation exercise.
 However, by communicating the right value proposition around productivity and business value generation instead of people reduction we have been able to create the right pull for RPA internally,” said Peiris.

 The company automated a few processes first and then worked with key stakeholders from different business units to showcase the business value.
 This has resulted in business users across the company exploring potential processes for automation, and presenting proposals to the internal IT team, creating a perfectly synergistic business and IT partnership to drive RPA within the company.

 “Taking out chunks of non-productive and repetitive tasks from our employees’ workday has resulted in not only saving labor-hours days but also increasing motivation among the workforce,” added Wickramasinghe.